Yes, there are two ways to work on an existing Clipchamp video on another computer.

 Manually bring your video, audio, and image files that you used in your video) to the new computer, log in, and relink them to your project.

 By default, Clipchamp works with your media files locally on your computer rather than uploading them anywhere.

-However, if you've only used stock video and audio from our library, then you don't need to bring files with you or use cloud storage and can continue working on a new computer straight away by signing in with the same login.
+However, if you've only used stock video and audio from our library, then you don't need to bring files with you or use content backup and can continue working on a new computer straight away by signing in with the same login.

-To learn how to use cloud storage, please see this help article: using cloud storage.
+To learn how to use content backup, please see this help article.

 To learn how to bring your files with you and relink them, please see below.

 How to manually bring your media files to a new computer